From the author:

-The crisis of 2008 did not start with the real estate bubble in the USA, as is widely believed.
+The 2008 crisis did not start with the real estate bubble in the United States, as is widely believed.
 Its origin is much, much further back, its destructive power is much greater than imaginable and previously assumed.
 Hardly anyone talks about that.
 I do it.
 On the occasion of my seven years of research on my book “Lost Trust - The Tsunami Model of the Financial Crisis”, I dealt intensively with a question that has never left me since: What really triggered this crisis?

 My tsunami model is based on the fact that there must be a trigger that started this wave.
 A tsunami.
 Tsunami means “wave in the port.
 The term was coined by Japanese fishermen who returned from fishing and found everything in their port completely destroyed.
 Even though they hadn't seen or felt for a while on the open sea.

 A small event causes the entire economy to collapse

 Similar to a sea or earthquake, which can set a wave under the sea surface for the time being unseen, a small, locally limited event in a globally networked financial world can trigger far-reaching consequences up to breakdowns of whole economic systems.